How distance learning works

 - Any compulsory textbooks can be found in the course outline.
 Course outlines are available online.
 The University Bookshop (UBS) is a bookseller located at the University and orders can be placed by phone or email.

 - Normally distance assignments are submitted electronically via the course Learn site.
-Any assignments that cannot be submitted electronically must be sent by mail to the college.
+Any assignments that cannot be submitted electronically must be sent by mail to the department.

 - If assignments are submitted electronically via Learn it is likely that they will be marked and returned via Learn.
 Interim grades will also be available via the Learn Gradebook.
 Final grades are available on myUC.